-Cooking things down in the order that they will be ready is key to making the process go smoothly – like an assembly line.
-Larger vegetables like pumpkin or squash need to be cleaned, pitted, and put into the oven to cook thoroughly before blending them.
+Cooking things in the order that they will be ready is key to making the process go smoothly.
+Kind of like an assembly line.
+Larger vegetables like pumpkin or squash need to be cleaned, pitted and put into the oven to cook thoroughly before blending them.
 Small berries, like raspberries or blueberries, can be washed and immediately placed into a mixture.
-This can sometimes be a trial-and-error progression, but eventually you will get the hang of it!
+This can sometimes be a trial-and-error progression, but eventually, you will get the hang of it!
 I try to utilize my entire kitchen by using my oven, vegetable steamer, blender, and sometimes microwave all at the same time.

 After combining them to a consistency you’re happy with, take a spoonful and plop them into BPA-free ice cube trays until the mix is gone or my ice cube trays are full.
 Tap the trays onto the counter to have the homemade baby food lay flat to freeze consistently.
 Place them into your freezer on a flat surface for an hour until they are solid.
 Store the cubes of food in a Ziploc bag.
 Label each with what is in them and the date they were created.

-Once it’s time to feed your little one, I just pop some frozen foods into a bowl and microwave them for 30 seconds to thaw them out.
-Using a spoon to break them down, you can gauge if they need to be microwaved more – but usually 30 seconds works perfectly!
-Since fruits and some vegetables are composed mainly of water, I’ve found that adding a little bit of oat or rice blend into them helps to thicken them when too watery.
-Since each cube is roughly 1 ounce, you can estimate how much your baby should be getting by comparing them to the standard amount in baby food jars.
-Stage 1 is around 2.5 ounces, stage 2 are typically 4 ounces, and stage 3 jars are about 6 ounces.
+Once it’s time to feed your little one, pop some frozen homemade baby food into a bowl and microwave for 30 seconds to thaw them out.
+Then, using a spoon, break them down.
+You can gauge if they need to be microwaved more – but usually, 30 seconds works perfectly!
+Since fruits and some vegetables are composed mainly of water, adding a little bit of oat or rice blend helps to thicken them when too watery.
+Since each cube is roughly 1 ounce, you can estimate how much your baby should be getting by comparing them to the amount in baby food jars.
+Stage 1 is around 2.5 ounces, stage 2 is typically 4 ounces, and stage 3 jars are about 6 ounces.

 Enjoy creating delicious meals for your baby and enjoy the milestone of solid foods and share some of your baby’s favorite recipes with us!